Skip to content

 array.rb

-In summary, the insertion and deletion operations in arrays present the following disadvantages:
+Overall, array insertion and deletion operations have the following drawbacks:

-• High time complexity: Both insertion and deletion in an array have an average time complexity of \(O(n)\), where \(n\) is the length of the array.
+• High time complexity: The average time complexity for both insertion and deletion in arrays is \(O(n)\), where \(n\) is the length of the array.

-• Loss of elements: Due to the fixed length of arrays, elements that exceed the array's capacity are lost during insertion.
+• Loss of elements: Since the length of an array is immutable, after inserting an element, elements that exceed the array's length will be lost.

-In most programming languages, we can traverse an array either by using indices or by directly iterating over each element:
+In most programming languages, we can traverse an array either by index or by directly iterating through each element in the array:

 array.py